richardvenneman/appsignal-docs/source/metrics/host.html.md

 ##=container-support Docker/container support

 To use host metrics on (Docker) containers, head to the [container host metrics](/metrics/host-metrics/containers.html) page.

+## Dokku support

+[Dokku](https://github.com/dokku/dokku) is very much like Heroku's setup.
+This is why the AppSignal agent thinks it's running on Heroku.
+The AppSignal integration turns off host metrics for [Heroku][heroku support] automatically, as Heroku doesn't expose runtime metrics for LXC containers.
+Instead, we recommend using our [Logplex drain][heroku support].

+Since Dokku emulates Heroku's environment by setting the `DYNO` environment variable, host metrics are disabled by default on Dokku as well.
+To turn them on anyway, you can unset the `DYNO` environment variable for your app.
+This will make AppSignal not recognize the system as Heroku.

+Please note that unsetting the `DYNO` environment variable can have other effects on your Dokku system.
+Please check with Dokku if this is possible with your setup.

 [heroku support]: /metrics/host-metrics/heroku.html
 [container support]: /metrics/host-metrics/containers.html